 As well as being mother of the little Rs, cook and baker etc etc I do occasionally go to work as well.
 My colleagues in one job have started a weekly baking rota, and the boss is gluten free.

 So of course I’ll be baking something gluten free when my turn comes round in January.
-I asked my gluten free baker friend @justtwenteen for ideas and she suggested sweet potato chocolate brownies by Deliciously Ella (amongst other delicious sounding things).
+I asked a gluten free friend for ideas and she suggested sweet potato chocolate brownies.

 These brownies sounded perfect for Sneaky Veg so I wanted to give them a go now.
 I didn’t have all the required ingredients so I made my own version which I’ve since adapted again to include a nut free version so I can send them to school in a lunch box.